Borderline Personality Disorder

 Borderline Personality Disorder (BPD) is a serious personality disorder characterized by continuous instability of the emotion regulation system, interpersonal relationships, impulse control, and self-image.
 This long-lasting and severely distressing disorder includes both genetic and environmental factors.

-Borderline Personality Disorder effects about 1 to 2% of the world population, or 10% of individuals per country.
+Borderline Personality Disorder affects about 1 to 2% of the world population or 10% of individuals per country.
 This disorder has a high mortality rate compared to any other mental health issue because suicidal tendencies or attempts are 50% higher than other individuals.
-Individuals with Borderline Personality Disorder require more extensive treatment and management than those having other psychological disorders.
+Individuals require more extensive Borderline Personality Disorder treatment plan and management than those having other psychological disorders.
+Borderline Personality Disorder traits may differ for individuals.
+So, it’s important for you to consult some experienced psychologist to know about your BPD traits.

 The major cause of Borderline Personality Disorder is not known.
 There is research that suggests it is a mixture of genetics and environmental factors.